-When a signal transfer point is unable to transfer quasi-associated traffic for a particular group of circuits, this signal transfer point sends a transfer-prohibited signal to the exchange concerned.
-Since this signal refers to a group of circuits, the band number of the relevant group is sufficient.
-The circuit number part of the label field is used to provide the codes for up to 16 signals (see Recommendation Q.260, 3.4.4.2).
+When a signal transfer point is unable to transfer quasi-associated signals for a particular group of circuits, this signal transfer point sends a transfer-prohibited signal for each affected band to the exchange concerned.
+Since this signal refers to a group of 16 circuits, the band number of the relevant group is sufficient.
+(See Recommendation Q.260, § 3.4.3.2.)